effectfully/Generic/readme.md

 # Generic

 It's a library for doing generic programming in Agda.
+The repository is under reconstruction currently.

 # A quick taste